Planet-Caravan-Studios/Planet-Caravan-Simple-Blog/README.md

 ### Initialize ###
 * Use Node v14.15.3 - you can just run "npm run nvm" to set
-* npm run init-setup (runs multiple setup commands)
+* run 'npm install'
-* npm run dev (start and serve commands are the same as this by default, customize them if you need to)
+* run 'npm run dev' (start and serve commands are the same as this by default, customize them if you need to)

 ### Initial Server Deploy ###